Teradata/stacki-wiki/Frontend-Installation.md

 ### Review

 Review the installation parameters and click "Install" to proceed.

-The frontend will format its filesystems and subsequently copy the pallets from the network / DVD onto the frontend's hard disk.
+If this was a [New](#new) installation the Frontend will now format its filesystems and copy the Pallets from the onto its hard disk.
-Packages will be installed after all pallets are copied.
-Finally, the boot loader will be installed and post configuration scripts will be run in the background.
+Next it will install all the packages and configuration.
-When they complete, the frontend will reboot.
+When this is complete the Frontend will reboot.

+If this was an [Existing](#existing) the installer will finalize the Frontent configuration, after this complete you must reboot the Frontend.

+    /sbin/init 6

 ![](images/stacki_config_step_7_2.png)

-Your stacki frontend is now ready to roll!
+For either method your stacki Frontend is now ready.